AniP-gt/nvim-obsidian-tasks.nvim/README.md

 - Convert `- [ ] task` to `- [x] YYYY-MM-DD task` with a completion marker that reuses Obsidian Tasks’ emoji conventions.
 - Respects existing text (tags, emoji, punctuation) after the checkbox.
 - Provides commands to stamp date metadata (`:TasksSetDueDate`, `:TasksSetScheduledDate`, `:TasksSetStartDate`, `:TasksSetCreatedDate`, `:TasksSetDoneDate`, `:TasksSetCancelledDate`) or adjust priorities (`:TasksSetPriority [level]`).
+- Toggle completion with `:TasksToggle`, which adds a `✅ <date>` when marking done and removes that stamp when reopening the task.
 - Guardrails: no edits outside an Obsidian vault or in non-Markdown buffers; already completed tasks are skipped.
 - Single undo step for each invocation (including multi-line visual changes).